 - without consent, or where consent is not freely given;

-- where the assailant uses physical force, threat, coercion, or intimidation to overpower or control another; or where the victim fears that he or she, or another person, will be injured or otherwise harmed if he or she does not submit; or
+- where the assailant uses physical force, threat, coercion, or intimidation to overpower or control another; or where the complainant fears that he or she, or another person, will be injured or otherwise harmed if he or she does not submit; or

 - where the reporting party is unable to give consent.
 See Section 6-B (5)(a)(3).

-For rules pertaining to past sexual history of the complainant or the accused with each other or with others, see Section 6-E (3).
+For rules pertaining to past sexual history of the complainant or the respondent with each other or with others, see Section 6-E (3).

 6-B (5)(a) Consent